Ian Miller (basketball): Cholet Basket (2021)

 On February 28, 2021, he signed with Cholet Basket of the French LNB Pro A.

 Peristeri (2021)

 On July 20, 2021, he signed with Peristeri of the Greek Basket League.
 On December 29, 2021, Miller mutually parted ways with the Greek club.
 He averaged 10.4 points, 2.4 assists and 1.3 rebounds per contest.

 Büyükçekmece Basketbol (2021–2022)

 On December 31, 2021, Miller signed with Büyükçekmece Basketbol of the Turkish Basketbol Süper Ligi.

 Enisey (2022–2023)

 On August 18, 2022, he signed with BC Enisey of the VTB United League.

 Juventus Utena (2024)

 On September 11, 2024, he signed with Juventus Utena of the Lithuanian Basketball League (LKL).

 Khasyn Khuleguud (2024–present)

-For the 2024–25 season, Miller joiend Khasin Khuleguud (also known as Xac Broncos Ulaanbatar) from Mongolia.
-He led the Broncos to a third place in the 2025 Basketball Champions League Asia; Miller was also named to the All-Star Five of the tournament.
+For the 2024–25 season, Miller joined Khasin Khuleguud (also known as Xac Broncos Ulaanbatar) from Mongolia and he won the championships, also became finals MVP.
+He led the Khasyn Khuleguud to the championships of Basketball Champions League East-Asia and became the MVP.
+He led the Broncos to a third place in the 2025 Basketball Champions League Asia; Miller was also named to the All-Star Five of the tournament.In 2026, Miller and Khasin Khuleguud won The league title again which was back-to-back champions for miller and 3-peat champions for Khasin Khuleguud.